Tebaaa/movie-rental-API/README.md

 >GET http://localhost:3000/movies/\<movie_id>

 ### Rent/buy/return a movie:
-- You must be login as a `client` user:
+- You must be logged as a `client` user:

 In the header, provide your access token:
 >"Authorization": "Bearer \<access_token>"